 Although it is not always right, you sometimes need to reset WordPress website to its initial state fully.
 But, before you get into using a plugin, it is crucial you know the exact meaning of resetting WordPress.

-Further, knowing the ins and outs of the WordPress installation assists you in making sure the decisions you make in your development procedure are ideal.
-In some cases, your chosen reset plugin fails to function as expected.
-As a result, you will be required to perform the manual clean up.
-If your hosting provider providing managed WordPress, start by speaking to your host before reset WordPress website.
+Further, knowing the ins and outs of the WordPress installation will assist you in making sure the decisions you make in your development procedure are ideal.
+In some cases, if your chosen reset plugin fails to function as expected, you will be required to perform the manual clean-up.
+If your hosting provider provides manual WordPress clean-up, start by speaking to your host before you reset the WordPress website.

 Reasons Why You Might Require to Reset your WordPress Website

 Resetting WordPress means taking back all its databases and files to the default state.
-Or, initial installation before modification.
-In fact, it involves the installation of an existing WordPress website from scratch with whatever is available.
-If you want to develop your WordPress website from scratch, you can make the use of most popular theme builders.
+Or initial installation before modification.
+It involves the installation of an existing WordPress website from scratch with whatever is available.
+If you want to develop your WordPress website from scratch, you can use the most popular theme builders.

 Here are some reasons why you might require to reset your site either fully or partially:

-So, to reset a wordpress site means you uninstall all existing settings and then reinstall original defaults.
-This requires you to delete everything and start from scratch.
+So, to reset a WordPress site means to uninstall all existing settings and then reinstall original defaults.
+This process requires you to delete everything and start from scratch.
 But, you might come across a situation that requires you to perform a partial reset.
 Therefore, it is crucial to know all the steps to help you select whatever you need.
 For instance, you might want to maintain all your downloaded plugins well while resetting your database.

 Likewise, you can achieve many manual tasks with the help of plugins such as WordPress-CLI or Reset WordPress.
 Even so, understanding the basics when you are utilizing these tools is good.
 Imagine using a calculator, but you do not know how long division works?

-The reset of your site comprises of straightforward access to your database and files.
-In short, start requires you to have some tools and logins.
+The reset of your site comprises straightforward access to your database and files.
+In short, to start requires you to have some tools and logins.
 These includes: